When last did you change or improve something in your business?

 PRINCIPLE 1: Set up continual service improvement processes.
 Make someone responsible for managing each process, to be aware of problems as they arise.

 Put business systems in place that flag issues.
-For example, create operational service feedback systems to collect customer reviews which drive continual improvements throughout operations.
+For example, create operational service feedback systems to collect customer reviews that drive continual operations improvements.

 PRINCIPLE 2: Build a culture that takes the time to fix problems at their root cause instead of attempting to constantly fight fires on the go.
 Incorporate modern methods for quality assurance and encourage any negative feedback from clients and staff alike to drive continual changes and improvements.